meetoseh/backend/docs/redis/keys.md

   report when one of the locks on a client flow graph analysis was changed, i.e., a reader or writer lock was acquired or releasd.
 Messages are formatted as `(uint32, blob, uint64, uint16, uint8)` where the parts are:

   - length of the client flow graph analysis uid
   - the client flow graph analysis uid
   - the value of `client_flow_graph_analysis:version` for the changed analysis
   - the new number of readers
   - the new number of writers (1 or 0)

+- `ps:voice_notes:transcripts:{uid}` is used to deliver the encrypted transcript vtt for a voice note as soon as it's available.
+Generally this is only listened to when looking at a journal entry that references a voice note which might not have been stored in the database yet, and where minimizing latency is important.
+  Messages are formatted at
+  `(uint32, blob, uint32, blob, uint64, blob)` where the parts are:
+  - length of the voice note uid
+  - the voice note uid
+  - length of the journal master key uid
+  - the journal master key uid
+  - length of the encrypted vtt transcript
+  - the encrypted vtt transcript